awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 \(Optional\) Indicates whether running instances should be terminated if the total target capacity of the EC2 Fleet is decreased below the current size of the EC2 Fleet\.
 Valid values are `no-termination` and `termination`\.

 **LaunchTemplateId**
 The ID of the launch template to use\.
 You must specify either the launch template ID or launch template name\.
 The launch template must specify an Amazon Machine Image \(AMI\)\.
-For information about creating launch templates, see [Launching an instance from a launch template](ec2-launch-templates.md)\.
+For information about creating launch templates, see [Launch an instance from a launch template](ec2-launch-templates.md)\.

 **LaunchTemplateName**
 The name of the launch template to use\.
 You must specify either the launch template ID or launch template name\.
 The launch template must specify an Amazon Machine Image \(AMI\)\.
-For more information, see [Launching an instance from a launch template](ec2-launch-templates.md)\.
+For more information, see [Launch an instance from a launch template](ec2-launch-templates.md)\.

 **Version**
 The launch template version number, `$Latest`, or `$Default`\.
 You must specify a value, otherwise the request fails\.
 If the value is `$Latest`, Amazon EC2 uses the latest version of the launch template\.
 If the value is `$Default`, Amazon EC2 uses the default version of the launch template\.
-For more information, see [Managing launch template versions](ec2-launch-templates.md#manage-launch-template-versions)\.
+For more information, see [Manage launch template versions](ec2-launch-templates.md#manage-launch-template-versions)\.

 **InstanceType**
 \(Optional\) The instance type\.
 If entered, this value overrides the launch template\.
 The instance types must have the minimum hardware specifications that you need \(vCPUs, memory, or storage\)\.